-- The listeners will guess which cloud you mean be standing next to a cloud picture.
-They might decide to move from one cloud to another as you describe have to from one cloud to another.
+- The listeners will guess which cloud you mean by standing next to a cloud picture.
+They might decide to move from one cloud to another as your description gets more and more specific.

-B. The listeners may divide into teams.
+Variation 2: Divide the listeners into teams.
 The teams take turns describing a cloud.
 The team which guesses the right cloud first gets a point.
-The team with the most points “wins.”
+The team with the most points “wins”.

 Needed: 4 or more wooden sticks, either all the same size or in two different sizes; thick string or yarn; small pieces of paper.